reselbob/SimpleWeb3Auth/README.md

 npm install
 ```

-# Starting the Web Server
+# Starting the web server

 In a terminal window execute the following command: